 Keeping costs down during your vacation can be important.
 We’ve put together some great cost-saving tips to make your next road trip one for the books.
 Get a discount RV rental because renting an RV doesn’t have to break the bank.

-Most special’s for discount RV’s happen in the first few months of the year.
+When to book: Most special’s for discount RV’s happen in the first few months of the year.
 Between January and March are the best times to book one-way rentals and get the best early booking discounts.

-High season starts from about mid-June to mid-September.
+When to travel: High season starts from about mid-June to mid-September.
 If you can avoid traveling during this time you can get a cheaper RV rental.

-When choosing which RV to book consider traveling in a smaller RV.
+Size of RV: When choosing which RV to book consider traveling in a smaller RV.
 Most of your time will be spent driving or exploring the area you are visiting, not sitting in the RV.
 A smaller RV will also save you gas.
 Check out some tips for maximizing RV gas mileage.

 And last but not least.
 Remember to have fun!
 Enjoy the sights, experience the most, and the cost of your RV will feel discounted because it’ll be worth the experience.